 - Kindle: If your travel reading habit requires a more voluminous library than your backpack can comfortably handle, the Kindle Paperwhite is my e-reader of choice.
 Not only is it lightweight, but its battery life is superb and its screen is easier to read than backlit tablets.

-- Camera: If you want to push your travel photography beyond the creative boundaries of your smartphone camera, I’d recommend picking up a DSLR or mirrorless camera for your trip to Hong Kong.
+- Camera: If you want to push your travel photography beyond the creative boundaries of your smartphone camera, I’d recommend picking up a DSLR or mirrorless camera for your trip.
 My personal recommendations are the Nikon D7200 or the Fujifilm X100F for something a little more compact.

 Virtual Private Network